Home ยป Frequently Asked Questions

 How do I know if your plans are designed with rough sawn or surfaced timbers?

 All of our plans by default are designed around surfaced timbers which are sized at 1/2″ under nominal dimensions. i.e. an 8×8 is actually 7 1/2″ x 7 1/2″.
-The core of our plans can be referenced with either sized timber X-section.
-However, all the detailing and individual piece drawings do rely on having similarly sized materials.
+If you are sawing the material yourself, we suggest sawing to the stated size.
+For example, you mill to 7 1/2 x 7 1/2.
+The sizing is listed in our material lists with all of our plans.

-Does Joint and Peg have design plans that accommodate rough sawn material that varies in X-section?
+Does Joint and Peg have design plans that are based on square rule methods?

 Shopping Cart